Objective-Corporation/3sixty-deployment/README.md

 and spin up 3sixty in your machine.

 ## Prerequisites
-Please ensure you got Docker in you machine.
+Please ensure that you got Docker in you machine.
 It is tested in Docker 26.1.

 ## How to run 3sixty
-Clone the project in your machine.
-You should already know the version of 3sixty.
+Clone the project to your machine.
+You should already be aware of the 3sixty version to use.
-For example, the version is 4.5.0.
-Then, Move to `scripts` directory and run below commands to spin up 3sixty.
+If not, please reach out to the 3sixty team for confirmation.
+Assuming the version is 4.5.0, navigate to the `scripts` directory and run the following commands to spin up 3sixty.

 ````
 $env:VERSION="4.5.0"
 docker-compose up -d
 ````
 If you got different version, please update the version accordingly.
-It should run 3sixty in your machine.

 Please visit https://localhost:8443/3sixty-admin/login for 3sixty admin.
 And visit https://localhost:8444/3sixty-discovery/login
 for 3sixty discovery.